GIScience/ohsome-api/README.md

 ### Implemented URIs

 This gives you an overview of resources that are already implemented and can therefore be accessed (state 2017-12-22).
+All of them can be accessed with GET and POST requests, although it is recommended to use POST requests only if the length of the URL would exceed the limit given by the browser (e.g. when using a lot of bboxes or complex polygons).

 * /elements/count
 * /elements/count/groupBy/bbox (atm still quite slow for more bboxes)